ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-procedure.md

    1. Review the estimated resources available per cluster.
    1. Review the networking type and select the uplink speed.
 1. Choose the firewall appliance for your instance and follow the steps, depending on your selection:
-   * For **Gateway cluster with Juniper® vSRX**, **Gateway cluster with FortiGate® Virtual Appliance**, and **Bring your own gateway appliance**, specify the [gateway cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance-edge#vrw-orderinginstance-edge-cluster-name), the CPU model, the RAM size, and the networking type.
+   * For all appliance options, specify the [gateway cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-orderinginstance-edge#vrw-orderinginstance-edge-cluster-name), the CPU model, the RAM size, and the networking type.
    * For **Gateway cluster with Juniper vSRX** and **Gateway cluster with FortiGate Virtual Appliance**, you must also specify the corresponding service settings in a later step.
    * For **FortiGate Security Appliance**, you must order the **FortiGate Security Appliance 10 Gbps** service from the [{{site.data.keyword.cloud_notm}} catalog](/netsec/firewalls/multi-vlan/provision#about).
 Confirm that you ordered the service and continue with the following steps.
 1. Under **Network interface**, enter the hostname prefix for the Regulated Workloads instance and the root domain name.
 If you want to customize the prefix for each hostname, toggle the **Configure hostnames individually** switch on and enter the hostname prefixes.
 1. Under **Resource details**, enter the instance name and select a resource group.
 1. Under **Included services**, review the add-on services to be deployed into the instance.
 If a service requires configuration, complete the service-specific settings by clicking **Edit** on the service card.
 Then, complete your edits and click **Save**.
 For more information about specific settings for a service, see the corresponding topic for ordering the service.
 1. Select any other optional services for deployment by toggling their switch on and reviewing the service settings.
 If configuration is required, click **Edit**, then complete the edits and click **Save**.
 For more information, see [VMware HCX configuration](/docs/vmwaresolutions?topic=vmwaresolutions-hcx_ordering#hcx_ordering-config) or [Considerations when you install F5 BIG-IP](/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations#f5_considerations-install).
-1. On the **Summary** panel, review the regulate workload instance settings and the estimated price.
+1. On the **Summary** panel, review the Regulated Workloads instance settings and the estimated price.
    * To save the settings as a new configuration template without placing an order, click **Save configuration**, enter a name for the configuration, and click **Continue**.
    * To save the updates to a saved configuration, click **Save configuration**, select **Modify current configuration**, and click **Continue**.
    * To save the updates to a new saved configuration, click **Save configuration**, select **Create new configuration**, enter a new name for the configuration, and click **Continue**.